Troll farm: Harassment of Jessikka Aro

 Finnish investigative journalist Jessikka Aro interviewed workers at a “troll factory” in Saint Petersburg.
 Aro was harassed online after she published her story.
 A court in Helsinki convicted three persons who had harassed Aro on charges of defamation and negligence.
 Aro has stated that online trolls can negatively affect freedom of speech and democracy.

 Pro-Trump misinformation

 In the Macedonian city of Veles, locals launched at least 140 United States political websites supporting Donald Trump.

-Turning Point
+Turning Point USA

 During the 2020 United States presidential election and the COVID-19 pandemic, Turning Point USA and its affiliate Turning Point Action were described as troll farms for paying young conservatives in Phoenix, Arizona, some of them minors with parental support, to post misinformation about the integrity of the electoral process and the threat of COVID-19.
 The payout included bonuses for posts that generated greater engagement.
 They used their own social media accounts or fake accounts without disclosing their relationship with Turning Point and were instructed by Turning Point to slightly alter and repost the modified messages a limited number of times to avoid automatic detection.